edbury/gremlin-camp/src/site/notes/spaces/mosh/GOBLIN.md

 ## Hacking and Open Source for OGRE

+- Involves root access to the OGRE and requires expertise in Hacking
 - Introduction to open-source programs available.
 - Recommendations for trusted repositories and sources.
 - **Rollable Table (1d6) for Potential OGRE Mods:**

 | Roll | Modification                                   |